Spike Island (concert): 2012 comedy film

 A comedy film, called Spike Island, was released in 2012.
 It is set at the concert, set in May 1990, and follows a group of aspiring musicians on their journey from school to Spike Island.

 Documentary film

 Martin Cornell's three hours of video footage, including soundcheck on 26 May 1990, and preparations, may be used in a documentary film about the concert.
 In December 2008, Martin's brother David Cornell began uploading nine short clips from the video footage to YouTube.
 The doc is being developed by freelance journalist Matt Mead and director and producer Paul Crompton.
 In the 2013 Shane Meadows documentary, about The Stone Roses, a DVD extra include 10 minutes of this video footage.

 In popular culture

 In 2025, Pulp released a single called "Spike Island" which is lyrically inspired by the gig.
 The song's co-writer Jason Buckle of the band All Seeing I, attended the gig and recalled a DJ who between every song said, 'Spike Island come alive, Spike Island come alive'.
+The Spike Island concert also appears in a chapter of 'Gigging', the 2026 novel by Manchester-based author and DJ, Mick Beatle.